Cordelia Scaife May: Early life and education

 On September 24, 1928, May was born as Cordelia Mellon Scaife in Pittsburgh, Pennsylvania.
-May's father was Alan Magee Scaife and her mother was Sarah Cordelia Mellon Scaife.
+May's father was Alan Magee Scaife, and her mother was Sarah Cordelia Mellon Scaife.
 May's maternal grandfather was Richard B. Mellon.
-May is the grand-niece of Andrew W. Mellon.
+May is the grandniece of Andrew W. Mellon.
 May and her brother Richard Mellon Scaife grew up at the family estate in Ligonier, Pennsylvania.
 May attended Foxcroft School, a boarding school for girls.
-According to May, her childhood was largely unhappy; her "eccentric" mother Sarah was "just a gutter drunk" who let nannies do the work in raising her.
+According to May, her childhood was largely unhappy; her "eccentric" mother Sarah was "...just a gutter drunk..." who let nannies do the work in raising her.

 May attended Carnegie Institute of Technology, now known as Carnegie Mellon University, and the University of Pittsburgh briefly, but left school to get married.

 Personal life

 On June 30, 1949, Cordelia Scaife married Herbert A. May Jr. The marriage lasted only a few months; they soon divorced.
 After May's divorce, she resumed a childhood friendship with Robert Duggan.
 However, they were unable to be married for a long period of time, as both their families disapproved.
 To the wealthy and Protestant Mellons, Duggan was a lower-class Catholic beneath the family's stature; to Duggan's family, May was a divorcee ineligible for a Catholicism-sanctioned marriage.
 On August 29, 1973, Duggan and May secretly civilly married in Lake Tahoe, Nevada.
 Duggan was by then the Allegheny County District Attorney of Pennsylvania.
 The marriage was kept secret at first, but eventually leaked to the press.
 Duggan was under federal investigation by United States Attorney Dick Thornburgh for allegations of racketeering and corruption.
-On March 5, 1974, he was found dead of gun shot wounds hours before being indicted by a federal grand jury on charges of income tax evasion.
-His death was ruled a likely suicide, but May maintained that he was murdered.
+On March 5, 1974, he was found dead of gunshot wounds hours before being indicted by a federal grand jury on charges of income tax evasion.
+His death was ruled a likely suicide but May maintained that he was murdered.
 The incident resulted in May falling out with her brother Richard, and by extension the family advisors that were shared between her and the family, as she came to the belief that her brother was somehow responsible for the death.
 Afterward, May lived reclusively, corresponding mostly by mail with new friends such as the activist John Tanton.

+May's names for her home ("Cold Comfort") and her philanthropic foundation (Colcom Foundation) were inspired by the 1932 novel Cold Comfort Farm.